 The Accommodated Animal earned the tenth annual Elizabeth Dietz Memorial Award for the best recent book in English Renaissance literary studies (read the citation).

-Shannon is at work now on a monograph entitled “Frailty’s Name: Shakespeare and the Natural History of Human Being.”
+Shannon is now completing a monograph entitled “Frailty’s Name: Shakespeare and the Natural History of Human Being.”
 This book turns back to visit the question of early modern humanity — in a frailer and defrocked condition — through the lens of “human negative exceptionalism” made visible by thinking about animal capacities in the period.
 How did Shakespeare and others frame what we might call “the species question” when considering humankind?
 Instead of an omnicompetent man, instead of the “paragon of animals,” we find an equally singular but maximally vulnerable “poor thing” or “poor wretch” — a baby abandoned on a beach, a barefoot woman keening in a threadbare blanket, a senex out of doors expostulating in a storm.
 Tracking a perspective that spans certain differences between humans (particularly of gender), “Frailty’s Name” adds a natural historical frame to the more familiar theological and philosophical perspectives on humanity.
 It anatomizes the fragilities of embodiment — our nakedness, blindness, prostration, aloneness, folly, age, and mortality — to refigure our understanding of early modern human being.
 This creature poses a calamity of exposure, a crisis of weather upon skin, and it makes disability, not power, the human signature.
 Beginning with Darwin’s engagement with this tradition and ending with a consideration of Glenda Jackson’s stagings of King Lear, “Frailty’s Name” connects the rising measure of human agency in climate crisis to our natural history as creatures defined by a vulnerability to literal weathering.

 Early Modern, Science & Literature, Gender Studies